-LISTSERV: The LIST SERV is an email response program operated by the University of Minnesota.
+EMAIL LIST: The email list is an email response program operated by the University of Minnesota.
 It allows people interested in the 4-H Horse Project to exchange ideas, methods and opinions.
 It broadcasts e-mails to all list subscribers.
-Click here to request list subscription
+Request list subscription

 Local information contact:

 Horse Training Project resources

 Learn how to train your untrained horse using this step-by-step process.

 Horseless horse offers the opportunity to study and learn about a horse if you do not own, lease, or have regular access to care for a live horse.
 (If your family owns, leases or has regular access to care for a live horse; you should enroll in the Horse Project and enter a horse-related exhibit.)

 Horse judging resources